 - When using ice:

-- Show you how to adjust your home and work activities to ease the stress on your wrist.
+- Help you change your home and work activities to ease the stress on your wrist.

-- Teach you exercises to strengthen your arm, wrist, and hand while you recover.
+- Teach you exercises to make your arm, wrist, and hand stronger as you heal.